JDSeiler/webpage/src/posts/2025-01-12-code-review-guidelines.md

 ---

 # General Principles for Quality Code Reviews
 At my day job, code review is something that everyone can participate in.
 There's an understanding that if you don't know what you're talking about, you wont leave a review.
-Otherwise, anyone can leave a review on any PR.
-My team is really small, so this self-organizing system generally works.
+Otherwise, anyone can review anything.
+My team is really small, so this self-organizing system works pretty well.

-Now, I've never been the best communicator.
-So when I first started having to leave code reviews, I began to worry about whether or not I was leaving _good_ reviews.
-So, I went out on the web to find some authoritative-enough looking opinions and compiled them into a personal note.
+As I grew in my role, code review became a larger and larger part of my job, and I wanted to make sure I was writing quality reviews.
+So, I went out on the web to find some authoritative-enough opinions and compiled them into a personal note.

 What you're about to read is an adaptation of that note to fit on my blog.
 I'll link out to original sources and note what constitutes my own opinions, as appropriate.

 Throughout this post you'll see the terms "Pull Request" (PR) and "Change List" (CL).
 I treat them as synonyms and use them to mean "a `git` patch that someone wants to merge into some other branch, typically the main branch".

 # Why Code Review Matters
 Why should we even care about writing good reviews?
 What do I even mean when I say a review is "good" or "bad"?

 In my opinion, the functional goals of code review are:

-- To function as an educational opportunity between two or more engineers.
+- To serve as an educational opportunity between two or more engineers.
 - To spot quality or correctness errors before merging.

-"Correctness" here meaning: "Does the software do what it is designed/intended to do?" and "quality" meaning: "Is the implenentation readable, maintainable, and free of bugs, performances problems, etc?"
+"Correctness" here meaning: "Does the software do what it is designed/intended to do?" and "quality" meaning: "Is the implementation readable, maintainable, and free of bugs, performance problems, etc?"

-Naturally, the most basic difference between a good review and a bad one is whether or not the review accomplishes the goals above.
-We cannot count on code review to catch all problems, since reviews are conducted with limited time and reviewers are fallible humans, just like everyone.
+Naturally, the most basic difference between a good and bad reviews is whether or not a review accomplishes the functional goals.
+We cannot count on code review to catch all problems, since reviews are conducted with limited time and reviewers are fallible, just like everyone.
+But, if your review process never facilitates education or catches an error, then you should seriously reconsider what you're doing.
-However, I don't think it's controversial to say that a code review that fails to identify a critical error is "bad".

-Beyond the functional goals, there are more qualitative aspects to what makes a good review:
+Beyond the functional goals, there are qualitative aspects to a good review:

 - Was the review time-efficient?
-Was time wasted waiting for responses to comments?
-Was the PR too big to review in a reasonable amount of time?
-Did you have to overly clarify review comments because of poor communication?
+    - Was time wasted waiting for responses to comments?
+    -  Was the PR too big to review in a reasonable amount of time?
+    - Did you have to overly clarify review comments because of poor communication?
 - Was the review frustrating to the reviewee?
 I'll elaborate more on this later.
 But, writing reviews that don't make people defensive ("being kind") is not only good for